-COVID-19 UPDATE: Starting April 1st, 2020, employees of companies with fewer than 500 workers may be entitled to coronavirus-related paid sick leave and expanded family and medical leave.
-(Federal employees covered by Title II of the Family and Medical Leave Act may also be eligible for paid sick leave.)
+COVID-19 UPDATE: As of April 1st, 2020, companies with fewer than 500 employees may be required to grant its workers coronavirus-related paid sick leave and expanded family and medical leave.
+(Federal workers covered by Title II of the Family and Medical Leave Act may also be eligible.)

 The maximum is $511 a day and $5,110 total.

 |Care-taking for a person who either:||Up to 2 weeks* of paid sick leave at 2/3 of the employee’s regular pay rate (or the applicable state or federal minimum wage, if higher).|

 The maximum is $200 a day and $2,000 total.

 |Care-taking for a child whose school is closed and childcare is unavailable due to COVID-19.^||2 weeks* of paid sick leave at 2/3 of the employee’s regular pay rate (or the applicable state or federal minimum wage, if higher); and|

 Up to 10 additional weeksº of expanded family and medical leave at 2/3 of the employee’s regular pay rate (or the applicable state or federal minimum wage, if higher).

 The maximum pay for these 12 weeks is $200 a day and $12,000 total.

 |*2 weeks is 80 hours (or the equivalent for part-time workers).|